Types of Die Casting Defects and How to Solve Them

 Gas porosity is an internal defect that occurs due to the formation of air bubbles within the cast during solidification.
 The most common gasses encountered are Nitrogen, Hydrogen, and Oxygen.
 This defect in casting process is caused by the entrapment of gasses within the molten metal, which upon solidification generates cavities and weakens the resistance of the component.

-It can be prevented by melting material in an environment of low-solubility gases, regulating pouring temperature, reducing moisture, and increasing the permeability of mold.
+It can be prevented by melting material in an environment of low-solubility gases, regulating pouring temperature, reducing moisture, and increasing the permeability of die casting mold.
 Improving venting and vacuum systems can also help remove trapped air.
 This can also be prevented by optimizing injection speed and pressure, and using degassing techniques on molten metal.

 Shrinkage Porosity